ANXS/mysql/README.md

     ansible-playbook myplay.yml -e "mysql_current_root_password='current_pass' mysql_root_password='new_pass'" --sudo

 #### Testing
-This project comes with a VagrantFile, this is a fast and easy way to test changes to the role, fire it up with `vagrant up`
+This project comes with a VagrantFile, this is a fast and easy way to test changes to the role, fire it up with `vagrant up`, provision the box with
+either:

+    vagrant provision

+This also happens automatically after the first `vagrant up`, or:

+    ansible-playbook test.yml -i vagrant-inventory --sudo

+This is the ansible way, and will easily allow command line arguments like `--tags` and `-e`

 See [vagrant docs](https://docs.vagrantup.com/v2/) for getting setup with vagrant